mongodb/awscdk-resources-mongodbatlas/API.md

 - *Type:* string

-Human-readable label that identifies the database to which the data lake maps data.
+Human-readable label that identifies the database to which the Atlas Data Federation maps data.

 ---